secira/TargetCapital/razorpay_integration.md

 4. Get your API keys from Dashboard > API Keys

 ### 2. Environment Variables Needed
-tCapital.biz says: Add these to your environment secrets:
+targetcapital.in says: Add these to your environment secrets:
 ```
 RAZORPAY_KEY_ID=rzp_live_your_key_id          # Live key
 RAZORPAY_KEY_SECRET=your_secret_key           # Live secret